Edit Blog Post

 I wish I'd had a guinea pig as a pet then my 'pet rule' would have been followed, but like a fool I tried it, never, ever again...

-don’t stand under one in February though, it might hurt.
+under one in February though, it might hurt.
 After the sun went down it was torch time as there wasn’t any electricity and armed with wind up torches, post dinner it was time for another jungle walk.
 I’d spider-proofed myself with a cagoule and tucked in trousers and headed off winding away.
 It wasn’t long until the first spider alert, I chose to stand well away and didn’t look, then we found a tree frog.
 Eek, next we came across a tarantula, I was very brave and actually managed to look at it, but when it went in its hole, the guide started poking it with a stick, I almost felt sorry for it, almost.

 On return to the lodge there wasn’t much else to do but have an early night, it was quite cosy in the mosquito net and the room was lit only with oil lamps and candles.
 The sound of the chirping insects was quite relaxing and it wasn’t too long before I drifted off to sleep.
-Once dawn arrives you are soon awoken by the Howler monkey chorus, if you didn’t know what they were you might be a little shocked, they sound
+Once dawn arrives you are soon awoken by the Howler monkey chorus, if you didn’t know what they were you might be a little shocked, they sound like some

 Santa Catalina convent